Implementing legal automation

 A supportive note to in-house legal teams across the globe from your creative friends in marketing.

 There’s no hiding it, the legal technology revolution is (finally) here.
 Believe us, we know all too well that the emergence of tech can feel daunting and incredibly confusing, but you don’t need to worry.
 Just like the robots haven’t taken our jobs, they’re not going to take yours.
 What Legal Automation will do is completely change the game for you and your legal team.
+So, what is legal automation?
+Legal automation software and systems allow companies to streamline, automate, manage and measure legal tasks.

 For the marketers, it all began back in 1992.
 Although it wasn’t until the middle of the 2000s that the marketing automation industry started taking shape, and it hasn’t looked like slowing down since.
 In fact, the marketing automation market is predicted to be worth $7.63 Billion by 2025, so it’s clearly not going anywhere.
 But it’s not only Marketing that has seen this level of tech transformation, every department has been through it.
 Finance (Xero, MYOB), Sales (Salesforce, Oracle), HR (Workday, Culture Amp) and the list goes on.
 It’s now time for Legal to join the party.